PennLINC/PennLINC.github.io/docs/containers/index.md

 ## Creating a singularity image

-Docker images are available on dockerhub.
-You can choose any of these images and convert them to a singularity image by specifying their location on dockerhub.
+Docker images are available on DockerHub.
+You can choose any of these images and convert them to a singularity image by specifying their location on DockerHub.
 For example, there is a docker image of DSI Studio that we might want to run on the cluster.
-This program is very difficult to compile, so we can point singularity at this docker url and build a singularity image.
+This program is very difficult to compile, so we can point singularity at this docker URL and build a singularity image.

 ```console
 $  singularity \